Optical constraints on the coldest metal-poor population: Discussion

 Ignoring the possibility of wrong photometry, in the colour-magnitude diagrams, Ross\,19B appears extremely subluminous compared to solar-metallicity T dwarf counterparts.
-It would likely be a colder object, a Y dwarf, which is not contradictory to the photometric spectral type determination: T9.5$\pm$1.5 \citep{schneider2021Ross19B}.
-We put both Ross\,19B and W1056 into the right panel of Fig.~\ref{indicator}, with the mean colour and the standard deviation of the colour of solar-metallicity field Y dwarfs, and the colour limit of the Accident.
-The colours of both Ross\,19B and W1056 stay between the average colour of the solar-metallicity Y dwarfs and that of the Accident, which is consistent with their mildly low metallicities derived from Ross\,19A.
+It would likely be a colder object, a Y subdwarf, sharing the same chemical component with the primary.
+It is not contradictory to the photometric spectral type determination: T9.5$\pm$1.5 \citep{schneider2021Ross19B}.
+We put both Ross\,19B and W0156 into the right panel of Fig.~\ref{indicator}, with the mean colour and the standard deviation of the colour of solar-metallicity field Y dwarfs, and the colour limit of the Accident.
+The colours of both Ross\,19B and W0156 stay between the average colour of the solar-metallicity Y dwarfs and that of the Accident, which is consistent with their mildly low metallicities derived from Ross\,19A.
+However, Ross\,19 system has a projected separation of 9900 au \citep{schneider2021Ross19B}.
+For such a loosely bounded system, it is hard for it to survive dynamically from the Galactic tides given its old age \citep[7.2$^{+3.6}_{-3.2}$ Gyr;][]{schneider2021Ross19B}.
+For a binary with a semi-major axis 10\,000 au, the simulation for a system with total mass of 1$M_\odot$ yields a very low probability of surviving for 7 Gyr \citep{weinberg1987binary_fate}.
+We note that the Ross\,19 system has only a total mass of 0.4 $M_\odot$.

-Another possibility for the outlying of Ross\,19B and W1056 could be having a lower metallicity than the value succeeded from Ross\,19A, if they are very-late-T dwarfs.
+We provide another possible scenario in which Ross\,19A captured the B component which is not necessarily colder but has a lower metallicity.
 The absolute $z_{PS1}$ magnitude difference between the solar-metallicity sequence and Ross\,19B is larger than that between the solar-metallicity sequence and Wolf\,1130C in Fig.~\ref{CMDs}.
 Wolf\,1130C has a similar spectral type as Ross\,19B.
 We therefore hypothesise that Ross\,19B may have a much lower metallicity than Wolf\,1130C, and certainly lower than its primary, Ross\,19A.
-Ross\,19 system has a projected separation of 9900 AU \citep{schneider2021Ross19B}.
-For such a loosely bounded system, it is hard for it to survive dynamically from the Galactic tides over its old age \citep[7.2$^{+3.6}_{-3.2}$ Gyr;][]{schneider2021Ross19B}.
-For a binary with a semi-major axis 10000 au, the simulation for a system with total mass of 1$M_\odot$ yields a very low probability of surviving for 7 Gyr \citep{weinberg1987binary_fate}.
-We note that the Ross\,19 system has only 0.4$M_\odot$.
-The possibility of evolving from different systems and not sharing the same chemical abundance is not low for Ross\,19AB.
-However, the chance for a metal-poor M dwarf catching specifically a brown dwarf with even lower metallicity is not high either.
-In summary, Ross\,19B and W1056 are more likely to be colder objects, and they are among the metal-poor Y dwarf candidates.
+However, the chance for a metal-poor M dwarf to catch specifically a brown dwarf with even lower metallicity is not high either.

+It is challenging to assess which case is more probable.
+In summary, Ross\,19B could be colder and be among the metal-poor Y dwarf candidates, or it is more metal poor.
+The same applies to W0156.